influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

 ---

 **InfluxDB stacks** are artifacts that can be used to manage [InfluxDB templates](/v2.0/influxdb-templates).
 When you apply a template, InfluxDB associates resources in the template with a stack.
-Use stacks to add, update, or remove templated resources over time.
+Use stacks to add, update, or remove InfluxDB templates over time.

 - [Review ideal use cases for InfluxDB stacks](#review-ideal-use-cases-for-influxdb-stacks), like automating InfluxDB deployments with GitOps and stacks.